wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Use **Application**, **Domain** and **Method** filters.
 * In the **Domains** panel, click application or domain.

-<a name="params"></a>By clicking the endpoint, you can also find the set of required and optional parameters that can be sent in a particular request part.
+<a name="params"></a>By clicking the endpoint, you can also find the set of required and optional parameters that are sent in a particular request part, including the following information:
+    * Type of data sent in each parameter.
+    * Date and time when parameter information was last updated.

 ![!Request parameters discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-request-params.png)